King Edward VI School - Design and Technology

 Design and Technology

 The K.E.S.
-Design and Technology Department aims to develop our students’ problem solving, designing, and manufacturing skills in order for them to excel in undergraduate courses in Design and Engineering disciplines.
+Design and Technology Department aims to develop our students’ problem solving, designing, and manufacturing skills, allowing them to excel in undergraduate courses in Design and Engineering disciplines.
 Design and Technology is taught in all years at K.E.S.
-In Years 7 and 8 students develop skills in Design and Manufacturing, through the completion of a range of challenging projects.
-In Years 9–11 students opt to studying GCSE Design and Technology.
-The GCSE course is assessed through an exam and a Non-examined assessment (NEA), both modules are weighted equally.
+In Years 7 and 8, students develop skills in Design and Manufacturing, through the completion of a range of challenging projects.
+Students may opt to study GCSE Design and Technology from Year 9.
+The GCSE course is assessed through an exam and a non-exam assessment (NEA), both modules are weighted equally.
 At A Level students will study Product Design where, similar to GCSE, they have the opportunity to undertake a large independent design and manufacture project.

 Facilities

 The department comprises of two rooms, a design studio and workshop.
-The design studio has a computer suite with the latest Autodesk Design software, along with three 3D printers and a Laser Cutter.
-The workshop is equipped with a wide range of relevant, high quality, modern and industrial machinery.
-With Health and Safety being a key consideration in the subject we have a spacious working environment and a brand new dust extraction system to ensure a safe and clean working environment for our students.
+The design studio has a computer suite with the latest Autodesk design software.
+The workshop is equipped with a wide range of relevant, high quality, modern and industrial machinery; including, 3D printers and CNC machines.

 Extra-curricular